Top 34 Mortgage Experts Gives Away Their BEST Mortgtage Tips!

 The #1 advice I'd give to a first-time buyer is not to overbuy.
-That means purchasing a home you can comfortably afford, with money left over for retirement savings, day-to-day expenses and some fun (vacations, boating, traveling, whatever).
+That means purchasing a home you can comfortably afford, with money left over for retirement savings, day-to-day expenses, and some fun (vacations, boating, traveling, whatever).
 There's little worse in life than being house-poor and stressed out about mortgage payments.

 And don't rely on a mortgage salesperson's rule of thumb to determine if you can handle your payments.
-One of lenders' key metrics when qualifying a borrower is the Total debt service (TDS) ratio—i.e., monthly payments divided by monthly gross income.
+One of the lenders' key metrics when qualifying a borrower is the Total debt service (TDS) ratio—i.e., monthly payments divided by monthly gross income.
 Unfortunately, the TDS ratio leaves out a lot of real-life expenses like taxes, condo expenses, daycare, insurance, gas, electricity, etc. That leaves people sometimes qualifying for a mortgage "on paper" but not comfortably affording the payment, especially if interest rates go up, they get divorced or they take a hit to income for some period of time.
 When it comes to home financing, always hope for the best and plan for the worst.

 7. Never Give Up Until You Exhausted These Options

 You might think you don't have a down payment...
-I may be able to see you come up with one in 90 days....
-You might think you have really have bad (or good) credit.
+I may be able to see you come up with one in 90 days...
+You might think you have really had bad (or good) credit.
 This is an integral part of landing a mortgage.
 If you have some credit challenges, I will advise some tips to improve.
 You may think you have too much ancillary credit; maybe I can advise ways to re-arrange some credit to increase your qualification amount.
 And lastly, I'll fill you in on what you qualify for so you don't fall in love with a home you can't qualify for.

 - Dave Lytton, Dominion Lending Centres

-8. Don' t Allow Your Broker to Pick a Bank for You - Ask to See Your Choices
+8. Don't Allow Your Broker to Pick a Bank for You - Ask to See Your Choices

-Find a mortgage broker that is willing to show the client their entire rate sheet (most brokers are afraid to do this) and help guide the buyer through the decision making process rather than choosing a mortgage on behalf of them.
+Find a mortgage broker that is willing to show the client their entire rate sheet (most brokers are afraid to do this) and help guide the buyer through the decision-making process rather than choosing a mortgage on behalf of them.
 Furthermore, the broker should be willing to compare all of the lenders available on the market including the ones that don't deal with mortgage brokers.

 This type of process ensures the client that they have seen everything, aren't paying too much, and won't get caught with any surprises down the road.
 It creates transparency and clarity for the homebuyer.